Which of the following r-values represents the most moderate corr... | Study Prep in Pearson+

 1

 Understand that the correlation coefficient, denoted as \(r\), measures the strength and direction of a linear relationship between two variables.
-It ranges from \(-1\) to \$1$.
+Its values range from \(-1\) to \$1$.

-Recall that an \(r\)-value close to \$0\( indicates little to no linear correlation, while values close to \)1\( or \)-1$ indicate strong positive or negative linear correlation, respectively.
+Recall that values of \(r\) close to \(-1\) or \$1\( indicate a strong correlation (negative or positive, respectively), while values close to \)0$ indicate a weak or no linear correlation.

 Watch next